 A generous portion of octopus carpaccio, thinly sliced almost to the point of translucence, with smoked almonds, olive oil and wood sorrel ($24).

-From the asado grill (fueled by the sweet timbers of old sherry, bourbon and port casks) there is a range of cuts and sizes to suit all tastes, with most sourced from the lush meadows of Tasmania’s own Cape Grim in the far north-west of the State.
+From the asado grill (fueled by the sweet timbers of old sherry, bourbon and port casks) of Landscape Restaurant and Grill there is a range of cuts and sizes to suit all tastes, with most sourced from the lush meadows of Tasmania’s own Cape Grim in the far north-west of the State.

 Rib eye, rump cap, eye fillet, scotch fillet…even a wagyu porterhouse!